Making a complaint about the conduct of an individual police officer or member of police staff

 Deaf or hard of hearing

-The video below has been produced by the Independent Police Complaints Commission and explains in BSL how you can make a complaint.
+The video below has been produced by what was then called the Independent Police Complaints Commission (now the Independent Office for Police Conduct) and explains in BSL how you can make a complaint.

 Other ways to make a complaint

 - Contact a solicitor or your MP and ask them to make a complaint for you.